dizcza/assemblies/README.md

 python simulations.py
 ```

-Figures will be saved in the `plots/` directory.
+Figures will be saved in the `plots` directory.

+If you want to reproduce the figures from scratch, delete the `results` folder
+before running the simulations.

 ## Original README